• Skip to main content

 The snacks inside the parks add up for families on a budget.
 So, try to avoid purchasing them if you want to save money.

-You may find this is an excellent option for your family if you have snackers instead of eaters—especially when on vacation.
-You can order just enough to fill everyone up for a couple of hours.
-Then do it again when the munchies hit later.
+This is an excellent option for your family if you have snackers instead of eaters—especially when on vacation.
+You can order just enough to fill everyone up for a few hours.
+It’s usually very hot, so you may find yourselves eating less than you expect.
+Just make sure to drink lots of water!

 Drink Lots of Water